Gold Coast Holistic Dental Care

 Screen technology is a huge reason why sleeping problems are on the rise.
 Culturally, we live in a time where advising to cut down on screen time is likely to be met with an emotional response.

-We know that light emitted from screens suppresses your hormone melatonin (your sleep hormone).
+We know that light emitted from screens suppresses the hormone melatonin (your sleep hormone).
 For this reason, it is important to turn off devices 2 hours before bed to get into a proper sleep cycle.

 Secondly, stimulation from anything before bed is sending a message to your brain that it is not time to wind down, switch off, and go to sleep.
 Try reading a book, playing cards, or doing a crossword.
 Or perhaps listen to a calming podcast, or gentle music.